 The Arizona Fall League will play in November.
-Criteria for eligibility will be release.
-This league is primarily a prospect league which will play 30 games.
+Criteria for eligibility will be released at a later date.
+This league is a prospect league which will play 30 games.
 Each Team will

-The Caribbean Winter League will play in January and February.
+The Caribbean Winter League will play in November through January.
 This league will primarily be for higher level minor leaguers and younger major league players.

 Teams will lend players to the teams.
 Participation is optional.